 The chocolate trifle is an absolute joy of a recipe.
 You can use almost any chocolate cake as a base – the recipe suggests chocolate muffins, but we used chocolate swiss roll.
-You add chopped bananas and white chocolate buttons, and then pour over some marmalade (let down with water) in place of jelly – all available from Iceland, event the fresh ingredients!
+You add chopped bananas and white chocolate buttons, and then pour over some marmalade (let down with water) in place of jelly.

-Next comes the really fun part – making your own chocolate custard.
+The really fun part is making your own chocolate custard.
 I was a bit daunted by this, but it was actually really straight forward.
 I’ve made it three times now, and have had no curdling at all.
 If you can master the custard recipe, you’ll always have this on hand to make for pouring over sponge puddings, or crumbles.
 You can leave the chocolate out and add a little vanilla for a plainer option, too.
+Or, simply use any custard you have at home.

 *I’ve made a couple of changes – I think you can get away with half a jar of marmalade and also, I leave the custard as it is and don’t stir in the whipped cream as there’s plenty of cream on top.